Yoga Practitioner Professionally Certified

 In 2015 along with 11 others, Kathryn was invited on a path of Acharya, a spiritual life study programme for teaching from life’s experience.

 Her teachers bestowed on her the name Premshakti.
 Prem means love and shakti is the feminine power of the mother energy principle or catalyst for creativity, nurture, abundance and change.
-Kathryn welcomes the privilege of connection to the ancestors and endeavour to carry the name with grace.
+Kathryn welcomes the privilege of connection to the ancestors and it is her endeavour to carry the name with grace.

-Teaching experience began 25 years ago at Harley Street Osteopaths.
-She worked for many years with Osteopath and Yoga Teacher John Stirk, Fellow and Lecturer in Bio-Mechanics and Practical Osteopathy at the Royal College of Osteopaths, author of The Original Body.
+Teaching experience began 27 years ago at Harley Street Osteopaths.
+In addition she worked for many years with Yoga Teacher John Stirk, Fellow and Lecturer in Bio-Mechanics and Practical Osteopathy at the Royal College of Osteopaths, author of The Original Body.
 John’s practises were influenced by time spent with Vanda Scaravelli in Italy and the teachings of Krishnamurti.

 Kathryn continues to share yoga in community whether with special populations like her voluntary iRest yoga nidra work for the Sussex & Surrey Fibromyalgia Support Group or working with people challenged with addiction or mental illness.
 She holds regular weekly classes, months workshops and retreats.